Manta-Network/docs/docs/collator/SetupAndRun/keys.md

 <Tabs groupId="keys">
 <TabItem value="insert" label="insertKey">

-This command demonstrates a session key insertion using a key created with [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
+This command demonstrates a session key insertion using a key created with

 :::note
 Starting with v3.2.1 you must provide all 3 of the following keys, earlier revisions needed only the Aura key
 :::

+- Build/Install [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) for your platform
 - Generate an Aura key with subkey
   ```bash
   #!/bin/bash